Abdelkebir-Amine/Hardware-Store/README.md

 # Hardware-Store
-Manage products of hardware Store.
+Manage products of hardware Store
-Application for a French client.
+Application for a French client